Permanent Labor Certification: Program electronic review management

 The employer has the option of filing a PERM application electronically (using web-based forms and instructions) or by mail.
 However, the Department of Labor recommends that employers file electronically.
 Not only is electronic filing faster, but it would also ensure the employer has provided all required information, as an electronic application can not be submitted if the required fields are not completed.

 The employer must recruit under the standards for professional occupations, if the occupation involved is on the list of occupations, published in the PERM regulation, for which a bachelors or higher degree is a customary requirement.

 For all other occupations not normally requiring a bachelor's or higher degree, employers can simply recruit under the requirements for nonprofessional occupations.
-Although the occupation involved in a labor certification application may be a nonprofessional occupation, the regulations do not prohibit employers from conducting more recruitment than is specified for such occupations.
+Although the occupation involved in a Permanent Labor Certification application may be a nonprofessional occupation, the regulations do not prohibit employers from conducting more recruitment than is specified for such occupations.
 Therefore, if the employer is uncertain whether an occupation is considered professional or not, the employer is advised to conduct recruitment for a professional occupation.

 Controversy

-As with many immigration procedures, labor certification tends to be controversial.
+As with many immigration procedures, Permanent Labor Certification tends to be controversial.
 Its backers argue that it is a rigorous procedure for determining that only foreign workers who truly have skills needed by the U.S. labor market and not readily available locally are hired.
-Its critics, however, say that U.S. employers will first hire a foreigner on a long-term temporary visa, and then try to tailor the job description so that that foreigner is the only person who could possibly be hired - thus gaming the labor certification process to guarantee a favorable outcome.
-However, the job requirements, as described by the petitioning employer in the labor certification application, must represent the employer’s actual minimum requirements for the job opportunity.
-Those job requirements described on a labor certification application are reviewed and evaluated closely by the Department of Labor in accordance with the Code of Federal Regulations that sets forth the standards for determining the appropriate requirements for a job opportunity.
+Its critics, however, say that U.S. employers will first hire a foreigner on a long-term temporary visa, and then try to tailor the job description so that that foreigner is the only person who could possibly be hired - thus gaming the Permanent Labor Certification process to guarantee a favorable outcome.
+However, the job requirements, as described by the petitioning employer in the Permanent Labor Certification application, must represent the employer’s actual minimum requirements for the job opportunity.
+Those job requirements described on a Permanent Labor Certification application are reviewed and evaluated closely by the Department of Labor in accordance with the Code of Federal Regulations that sets forth the standards for determining the appropriate requirements for a job opportunity.
 Ultimately, the employer must prove that they have not hired workers with less training or experience for jobs substantially comparable to that involved in the job opportunity.

 Differences with labor condition application

-Labor certification should not be confused with the Labor Condition Application, the corresponding process for temporary work visas.
+Permanent Labor Certification should not be confused with the Labor Condition Application, the corresponding process for temporary work visas.
 The differences are presented in table form below: